stretchr/sdk-ruby/README.md

 ## Filtering

 ### Data Filters

+You can query data by including a `where` function in the request, for example:
 ```
 result = stretchr.books.where("name", "Life of Pi")
+# or
+result = stretchr.books.where({name: "Life of Pi", author: "Yann Martel"})
 ```

+You can use any of the query methods listed [in our docs](http://docs.stretchr.com/querying/filters.md#parameter-filtering).

-searching will always return an array, even there is only one resource found
+Querying will always return an array, even there is only one resource found

 ### Paging, Limits and Sorting
 ```